pass-culture/pass-culture-institutional/README.md

 ## Project Scripts

-Before you can use the scripts, ensure you have Yarn installed on your system.
+Before you can use the scripts, ensure you have `Yarn` installed on your system.
 The project includes several scripts to simplify development and setup:

-- `frontend`: Start the development server for the frontend part of the application.
+- `yarn frontend`: Start the frontend development server.

-- `backend`: Start the development server for the backend part of the application.
+- `yarn backend`: Start the backend development server.

-- `clear`: Remove temporary files and caches in the frontend directory.
+- `yarn clear`: Remove temporary files and caches in the frontend directory.

-- `setup:frontend`: Install dependencies for the frontend part of the application.
+- `yarn setup:frontend`: Install the frontend dependencies.

-- `setup:backend`: Install dependencies for the backend part of the application.
+- `yarn setup:backend`: Install the backen dependencies.

-- `setup`: Install all project dependencies and set up both frontend and backend components.
+- `yarn setup`: Install the frontend and backend project dependencies.

-- `dev`: This is the main script to run during development.
-It clears caches, and concurrently starts both the frontend and backend servers, allowing you to work on both parts of the application simultaneously.
+- `yarn dev`: Run during development.
+It clears caches, and starts the frontend and backend servers.
+- `yarn audit:all`: Test all the vulnerabilities packages.
+- `yarn test:deadcode`: Test the frontend and backend dead code.
+- `yarn test:deadcode:update`: Update the frontend and backend dead code snapshots.